 8. Consider Camping

 One thing that surprised us about the fjords in Norway was how many campervans we saw on the road.
-With limited hotels in many areas, these adventure vehicles tend to sell out quickly.
+With limited hotels in many areas, these adventure vehicles tend to book out quickly.

 Hiring a camper will give you the freedom that you won’t have with a normal car.
-There are fun places to park overnight right on the Norway fjords as well as very relaxed freedom camping laws around the country.
+There are fun places to park overnight right on the Norway fjords.
+You will also find the freedom camping rules are relaxed around the country similar to how it is in New Zealand.

 Norway Fjord Camping: If you have any tips for camping in Norway let us know in the comments!
 We plan to use this style of travel on our next visit.